Drug Evaluation Committee 2011-37 Order of Clinical Trial Request Form and Contract Review Agreement

 We are the secretariat of a clinical trial review committee that receives requests for review from external medical institutions.
 We received a request from a medical institution that entrusts the review of a certain clinical trial to our committee (hereinafter referred to as "the other medical institution") that they would like to hurry up to conclude a contract review agreement.

-The contract is not a comprehensive contract, but a contract for the review of each clinical trial, and the title of the clinical trial is indicated in the contract.
+The contract is not a blanket contract, but a contract for the review of each clinical trial, and the title of the clinical trial is indicated in the contract.

-I was aware that the sponsor and the investigator prepare and submit the request for clinical trial and that the head of the medical institution who receives the submission of the request for clinical trial concludes a review agreement with the external clinical trial review committee in that order.
+I was aware that the sponsor and investigator prepare and submit the clinical trial request form, and that the Investigator Site Chairperson, upon receiving the submission, enters into a review agreement with an external clinical trial review committee.

-On the other hand, the sponsor is required to select a medical institution after investigating the information of the investigational review committee before requesting a clinical trial, and to notify the name (name of the corporation and name of the representative) and location of the establisher of the investigational review committee in the clinical trial plan notification form.
-From the content of your question, it is not clear why the medical institution cannot receive the request for clinical trial from the sponsor, so we can only speculate.
-However, if, as part of this investigation and response, the sponsor requests that the medical institution hurry to conclude a contract of entrusted review, then it is necessary for the sponsor to request the name, etc., of the investigative review committee selected to conduct the investigation and deliberation.
+On the other hand, the sponsor is required to select Investigator Site after investigating the information of the Investigator Site before requesting a clinical trial, and to notify the name (name of the corporation and name of the representative) and location of the establisher of the Investigator Site in the clinical trial plan notification form.
+From the content of your question, it is not clear why the medical institution could not receive the request for clinical trial from the sponsor, so we can only speculate.
+However, if the sponsor has requested that the medical institution hurry up to conclude a contract of entrusted review as part of its response to this investigation, it would be necessary for the sponsor to request the name, etc., of the investigative committee it has selected to conduct the investigation and deliberation.
 If the medical institution has requested that the investigative committee be concluded quickly as part of its response to the survey, it would be sufficient for the medical institution to inform the sponsor of the name of the investigative committee it has chosen to request the investigation and deliberation of.

-In order to avoid the situation described in your question, we recommend that a comprehensive contract be concluded instead of concluding a contract with a medical institution for each clinical trial, from the perspective of streamlining and shortening the duration of the clinical trial procedures.
+In order to avoid the situation described in your question, it is recommended to conclude a comprehensive agreement with the Investigator Site rather than concluding an agreement for each clinical trial from the viewpoint of streamlining the clinical trial procedures and shortening the time period.